How XTC Found Pop Perfection with ‘Skylarking’

 Sequencing-wise, the album's songs flow seamlessly into one another.
 "Ballet for a Rainy Day" boasts cascading piano and a melody before giving way to strings—which continue to dart and leap throughout "1000 Umbrellas," a song about a relationship breakup where the protagonist is "handed the keys / To a town they call Misery."
 "Grass" also boasts ornate plucked strings, while Beach Boys-esque falsetto harmonies add sighing delicacy to "Season Cycle" and to the kaleidoscopic, hook-filled "That's Really Super, Supergirl."
 "Big Day," meanwhile, boasts lovely, jangly guitars.

 Elsewhere, the desperate nostalgia of "Mermaid Smiled" has hints of prog complexity in its rhythms and changes.
 (Perhaps unsurprisingly, because Prairie Prince—who had worked with everyone from Journey to David Byrne and Brian Eno—handles drums on Skylarking.)
-"The Man Who Sailed Around His Soul" has a jazz-inspired feel, what with the blaring horns, pattering percussion and Andy Partridge's whispering vocals, while the eerie, sparse standout "Another Satellite" made use of modern sampling and synth technology.
+"The Man Who Sailed Around His Soul" has a jazz-inspired feel, with blaring horns, pattering percussion and Andy Partridge's whispering vocals, while the eerie, sparse standout "Another Satellite" made use of modern sampling and synth technology.

 Listen to "Earn Enough for Us"